hivearena/Startup-Jobs-in-South-Korea/README.md

-# startup-jobs-in-Seoul
+# Startup-Jobs-in-South Korea
-A list of companies want to hire foreigners in South Korea
+A list of companies want to hire foreigners and locals in South Korea.